C-Coretex/AcademicFlow/README.md

 - If everything is fine - press green arrow button on the top of the screen (in the middle of the toolbar) ![image](https://github.com/C-Coretex/AcademicFlow/assets/145047860/d7009ef3-d010-4a82-9923-8c9c5db5e479)

 #### For database restore:
---Open SQL Server Management Studio and connect to the target SQL Server instance.
+- Open SQL Server Management Studio and connect to the target SQL Server instance.
---Right-click on the Databases node, and select Restore Database.
+- Right-click on the Databases node, and select Restore Database.
---Select Device and click the ellipses (...)
+- Select Device and click the ellipses (...)
---In the dialog Select backup devices, click Add, navigate to the database backup in the filesystem of the server, and select the backup.
+- In the dialog Select backup devices, click Add, navigate to the database backup in the filesystem of the server, and select the backup.
 Click OK.
---If needed, change the target location for the data and log files, in the Files pane.
+- If needed, change the target location for the data and log files, in the Files pane.
 Note that it is best practice to place data and log files on different drives.
---Click OK.
+- Click OK.
 This will initiate the database restore.
 After it completes, you will have the AdventureWorks database installed on your SQL Server instance.

 The application shoud run successfully.